 Found seriously injured in Simien Mountains in May.
 Now reunited with his pack after an amazing recovery.
-A Lotek collar reveals the intricacies of his new life.
 Read about Terefe’s fate – the first Ethiopian wolf ever to be nursed back to health and released to the wild.

 Week 1.
 Our key concern was the wolf’s welfare.
 His injuries were treated, antibiotics administered, and a safe place prepared to house him.
 He was kept in the outpost, close to his natal range.
 Close examination revealed that the wound was the result of a gunshot, triggering an ongoing investigation to find the culprit.
 Shootings of Ethiopian wolves and other highland wildlife are very rare, but every life matters, and any such persecution cannot be tolerated.
 Against the odds, Terefe remained alert and active, eating and drinking well.

 Five weeks later.
 Progressively the wound healed and Terefe’s body condition and mood improved, eating avidly and expressing with steady vocalizations his readiness to leave his temporary quarters.
-Terefe was one of two adult males in the Ayenameda pack, something the EWCP monitors could soon corroborate on repeated visits to the pack’s range.
+Terefe was one of two adult males in the Ayenameda pack.
 A plan to release him back into Ayenameda territory was drafted and agreed.

 Terefe at improvised recovery facility in Ayenameda, on his way to recovery and eager to leave!